I Am Alive: Gameplay

 I Am Alive is an action-adventure survival game, in which the player controls the unnamed protagonist from a third-person perspective, although the camera switches to first-person when aiming and shooting.

-The game's most frequently employed mechanic is climbing, which is governed by a stamina meter, whereby physically demanding activities, such as jumping or running exert stamina and drain the meter.
-Once the protagonist's feet are off the ground, everything exerts stamina, even hanging motionlessly.
+The game features an emphasis on climbing, which is governed by a stamina meter, whereby physically demanding activities, such as jumping or running exert stamina and drain the meter.
+Once the protagonist's feet are off the ground, everything exerts stamina, even hanging motionless.
 Some actions exert more stamina than others - for example, jumping from one beam to another when climbing uses a lot more stamina than shimmying across a beam.
 The stamina meter refills automatically when the player is on solid ground, unless the protagonist is outside at ground level, where the dust in the air constantly depletes the stamina meter, and eventually the health meter.
 If the player runs out of stamina when climbing, they are allowed a few seconds for a final exertion to try to get to solid ground.
-However, such exertion results in a piece of the stamina meter itself disappearing (thus reducing the maximum stamina the player can have).
+However, such exertion results in a piece of the stamina meter itself disappearing (thus reducing the maximum stamina the player can have going forward).
 This loss can only be restored by using a specific item.
 To aid in climbing, the player can use pitons, which allow the protagonist to rest and recharge his stamina mid-climb.
 Each piton can only be used in a single location; once they are placed into a wall, they cannot be removed.